keycult/mazak-hcn/README.md

 This post processor has been adapted by Keycult for use with an HCN-5000 horizontal machining center.
 Features applicable to other machine architectures may be changed or removed, and in any event, we have no way of testing them.

+## Using this Post Processor

+This project is developed using Keycult's [Post Utilities](https://github.com/keycult/post-utilities).
+The easiest way to use this post is to add both `mazak.cps` and `post-utilities.cps` to a single folder and then use `Link folder` (right-click on `Linked`) in the Post Library to ensure that the Mazak post processor is run in a context that includes the post utilities.

 ## TODO

 - [x] Tool identifiers